 Further complications are due to a compositional bias, which leads to the conclusion that the FE indicator needs to be understood as the lower bound of actual financed emissions.
 Relative indicators, such as the WACI, can be biased either upwards or downwards and also over time, depending on whether the numerator or denominator of the indicator is more strongly affected by a temporal effect.
 Other challenges are encountered when comparing data over time.
-This is due to different data coverage rates and because it is currently impossible to disentangle changes in carbon footprints arising from divestment (from high-emission sectors) and from greening of underlying assets.
-Moreover, corrections for price movements are not considered in the current indicator compilations.
+This is due to different data coverage rates and because corrections for price movements (due to exchange rates and inflation) are not yet considered in the current indicator compilations.
+Finally, a decomposition of changes over time to disentangle changes in carbon footprints arising from changes in the portfolio composition (e.g. due to divestment from high-emission sectors) or from 'greening' of underlying assets. .